 Reprinted from "Suicide" issue of Visions Journal, 2005, 2(7), pp. 27-28

-Sadly, Nell did not get a chance to compare notes with Josh.
+Sadly, Nisha did not get a chance to compare notes with Josh.
 He was found dead the morning after she had returned.
 He was only 15.

 Josh was diagnosed with depression and possible bipolar disorder earlier in the year, and was in treatment at the time of his death.
 He had attempted suicide twice before.
 Antidepressants were prescribed by our GP—the same GP who chose not to impart to us his knowledge of Josh’s previous suicide attempt.
 Instead, he had suggested Josh tell us about it himself, within a given time period.

 Upon reflection, signs of suicide certainly had been present.
 Josh had given up the sailing that he loved; he was missing classes and often stayed home claiming to be sick.
 Josh died in August 1999.
 He hung himself in the front yard of his best friend’s house.